ewasilly/ProjectMProg/PROCESS.md

 #### Friday, 25 January
 The bar chart still isn't finished by the end of today.
 I'm getting worried.
 I also still need to complete the third linked view...
 Hopefully I'll figure out the bar chart by myself during the weekend.

+#### Weekend 26, 27 January
+I managed to get the new grouped bar chart working with D3 V4, which isn't ideal but good enough.
+I'm very happy about this.
+Now I need to work on the dropdown menu in the line graph.
+The dropdown menu exists, it just doesn't create the lines when clicked on yet.

+#### Monday, 28 January
+I managed to make a line appear when the dropdown menu is clicked on, although at the end of the day I noticed that the line is moved up.
+I tried to figure this at home in the evening and finally realized it was because of the scale.
+Now the lines at the right data points.
+Tomorrow I will work on giving each line its own color and adding circles to the 2 added lines.

+#### Tuesday, 29 January
+Each line in the line graph has its own color and has circles at every data point.
+It's possible to hover over the circles in order to see what the exact value is at that point.
+Today I also cerated my LICENSE.md and changed the background color of my website.

+#### Wednesday, 30 January
+The Facts page and Contact page are finished.
+I wrote my README.md.
+I made some small aesthetic changes to my website.